oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ## Key Features Added

 New features added to the ray tracer `triangle_geometry` sample are discussed at a high level.
 The features are then highlighted with in-source implementation details.
-It may take a few rounds of looking at the high level description and then the source-accompanied description to understand the application.
+It may take a few rounds of looking at the key feature description and the source-accompanied description to understand the application.

-### Added Scenes
+### Feature: Added Scenes

 Global illumination is difficult to demonstrate without surfaces affecting and reflecting light to visible surfaces within the scene.